jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         ...

-  the terminal still shows green
+  the terminal still shows green.
+I remove the commented lines

 * since the variables point to :ref:`class<classes>` :ref:`attributes<AttributeError>`, I can use them directly